mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 There are a few ways to solve this.
 We could switch to using Matter.js for physics, but that's overkill.
 Instead, let's convert the spikes from tiles into sprites, which we can give custom sized physics bodies. (...which also gives us a convenient excuse to look deeper at the tilemap API!)

 Tilemaps have methods for turning Tiled objects and tiles into sprites: [`createFromObjects`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html#createFromObjects__anchor) & [`createFromTiles`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html#createFromTiles__anchor) respectively.
-You can these to visually lay out where your game entities should be - e.g. place objects in the location of enemies in your level and then turn them into proper sprites when your game boots up.
-Here's a diagrammed [Phaser example](https://labs.phaser.io/edit.html?src=src\game%20objects\tilemap\static\create%20from%20objects.js&v=3.9.0) that uses this strategy to place animated coins from Phaser:
+You can these to visually lay out where your game entities should be - e.g. place Tiled objects where enemies should be in your level and then turn them into proper sprites when your game boots up.
+Here's a diagrammed [Phaser example](https://labs.phaser.io/edit.html?src=src\game%20objects\tilemap\static\create%20from%20objects.js&v=3.9.0) that uses this strategy to replace Tiled objects with animated coin sprites:

 ![](./images/object-to-sprite/object-to-sprite-annotated.gif)